starlake-ai/jsqltranspiler/src/site/sphinx/javadoc.rst

 | **getResultSetMetaData** (sqlStr, metaDataDefinition) → :ref:`JdbcResultSetMetaData<ai.starlake.transpiler.schema.JdbcResultSetMetaData>`
 | Resolves the actual columns returned by a SELECT statement for an empty CURRENT_CATALOG and an empty CURRENT_SCHEMA and wraps this information into `ResultSetMetaData`.
 |          :ref:`String<java.lang.String>` sqlStr  | sqlStr the `SELECT` statement text
-|          :ref:`String<java.lang.String>` metaDataDefinition  | metaDataDefinition the meta data definition as an array of Tables with Columns e.g. { TABLE_NAME, COLUMN1, COLUMN2 ...
+|          :ref:`String<java.lang.String>` metaDataDefinition  | metaDataDefinition the metadata definition as an array of Tables with Columns e.g. { TABLE_NAME, COLUMN1, COLUMN2 ...
 COLUMN10 }
 |          returns :ref:`JdbcResultSetMetaData<ai.starlake.transpiler.schema.JdbcResultSetMetaData>`  | the ResultSetMetaData representing the actual columns returned by the `SELECT` statement